How do I Know I'm Buying an Authentic Hermès Bag?

 Hermès makes its own zippers that feature the HERMÈS name engraved with its lower half towards the end of the metal zipper pull.
 A matching metal letter “H” is at the end of the zipper.

-The Lock And Keys
+The Lock & Keys

 Authentic Birkin and Kelly Hermès bags include a lock and set of keys.

 The lock is engraved with “HERMÈS” on the bottom, matching the other hardware on the bag.
 The number on the lock should match the number engraved on the accompanying keys.
 The keys should be attached with a leather string and fit neatly inside the leather clochette.
 On a fake Hermès bag, the lock and keys may not match the bag’s hardware and will feel lighter in weight than authentic Hermès lock and keys.
 Often, fake Birkins and Kelly bags have keys that do not entirely fit in the clochette.

 Almost all recently produced Hermès Birkin and Kelly bags are lined in chevre or goatskin, a lightly textured and very durable leather with a touch of sheen.
 Fake Birkins and Kellys are lined in leather or faux leather and do not have the richness of chevre.

 Authentic Hermès handbags have a Blind Stamp embedded into the leather that includes the year that the handbag was manufactured and the code for the artisan that produced the bag.
 The location of the Blind Stamp depends on the handbag style and year.

 Toward the end of 2015, Hermès relocated the Blind Stamp on Birkin and Kelly bags from the back of the closure strap to the inside of the bag on the left gusset.
 Current Blind Stamps start with the Date Code (year of production), followed by a series of numbers and letters with typically two letters below.